Prit1011/myDemo/README.md

 # myDemo
-this is my first demo file on github
+this is my first demo file on github.